Uncertainty-aware Panoptic Segmentation: Introduction

-\begin{itemize} \item The definition of a novel simultaneous panoptic segmentation and uncertainty estimation task: the uncertainty-aware panoptic segmentation. \item The EvPSNet architecture, aiming to solve this task. \item The Lov{\'a}sz Evidential loss function $\mathcal{L}_\text{LE}$, utilizing evidential probabilities. \item A probabilistic panoptic fusion module, utilizing and propagating predicted uncertainties. \item The uncertainty-aware Panoptic Quality (uPQ) and panoptic Expected Calibration Error (pECE) metrics. \item Several strong sampling-free baselines for comparison. \end{itemize}
+\begin{itemize} \item The definition of a novel simultaneous panoptic segmentation and uncertainty estimation task: the uncertainty-aware panoptic segmentation. \item The EvPSNet architecture, aiming to solve this task. \item An improved panoptic fusion module as part of EvPSNet, utilizing and propagating uncertainties. \item The uncertainty-aware Panoptic Quality (uPQ) and panoptic Expected Calibration Error (pECE) metrics. \item Several strong sampling-free baselines for comparison. \end{itemize}

 To the best of our knowledge, our approach is the first dedicated approach to simultaneously estimate panoptic segmentation and associated per-pixel uncertainties.
-We make the code for the metrics and network available at: \url{https://github.com/kshitij3112/EvPSNet}